dmonty2/homeassistant_wled_mqtt/README.md

 # homeassistant_wled_mqtt
 This is a configuration.yaml example for switching wled integragion to a mqtt client.

+This is an attempt to resolve an issue where the WLED light strip randomly flashes.
-Homeassistant's wled integration polls the controller too often causing it to flash white.
+One suggestion was to disable Homeassistant's wled integration polls too often and causing flashes.
-Disabling Homeassistant's wled integration the flickering stops.
-MQTT causes WLED to flash less less.
+MQTT may reduce WLED flashing.

 https://github.com/Aircoookie/WLED/issues/2480

 https://github.com/home-assistant/core/issues/90676

-One suggestion in the bug reports is to switch to MQTT which is not as polished.
-This might not resolve flashing white issue.
+I found disabling "automatic brightness limiter" under "LED Preferences" helped reduce flashing.

-I'm also disabling all Sync Interfaces except MQTT to see if this fixes the flashing.
+Tried disabling all Sync Interfaces except MQTT this did not fix flashing.
-Will report back results after it has run for several days.